hiteacheryouare/hiteacheryouare.github.io/.github/README.md

 `about.html` is the about page

-`contact.html` is our contact page
+`contact.html` is my contact page

-`resources.html` is the resources for our website
+`projects.html` is the page for all of my other projects

 `style.css` is the CSS settings for all files